somedeveloper00/DotsSample/README - Copy.md

     physicsVelocity.ValueRW.Angular = rotationImpulse;
 }
 ```
 But just like in `Rigidbody`, we need to be careful with this.

 <video src="https://raw.githubusercontent.com/somedeveloper00/DotsSample/main/ArticleRes/out-4.mp4" controls></video>

 ## Army of Spheres ( and referencing )

-DOTS is *perfect* for mass data manipulation, so let's make an army of spheres pushing their way towards a random point in a area!
+DOTS is *perfect* for mass data manipulation, so let's make an army of spheres pushing their way towards a random point in an area!
 We need to spawn from multiple places, then have a singleton *Area*-like component as the spheres' target, then each sphere finds a random point inside that *Area* and move towards it using physics.
 Let's start by breaking down the *Spawner* into two components, one *Spawn* and one *Area*.
 ComponentDatas: